 And then in February 2015… I became one of “those weird food people”.
 I’m “food sensitive” not “food allergic” but all the same – I no longer eat many normal foods, and am eliminating more and more foods each week to an already restrictive diet.
 It’s not a fad diet, it’s a lifestyle that is keeping me healthy.

 Whether you are entertaining kids or adults, play dates or dinner parties, here are nine ways to help you be inclusive for everyone’s food restrictions that will hopefully take some of the fear away:

 1. Know your audience.
 Write down or remember who eats what, and if you don’t know, ask.
 Trust me, these days, folks are not shy about expressing their dietary restrictions.
 Also, know the difference between their sensitivities and allergies.
 While both should be taken seriously, one can be life-threatening.

 2. Make Pinterest your best friend.
 Search on the specific food/restrictions and find some recipes.
 Find some good food blogs that specialize in different foods/restrictions.
 Or ask your friends if they have any good recipes for main dishes, desserts, side dishes, etc.

 3. TRY THE NEW RECIPE FIRST.
 If you are going to cook the food, you don’t want to experiment on something new the night of the event.
 VERY IMPORTANT – run the ingredients by your friend and check to make sure it’s free of whatever ingredient/s it needs to be free of.
 And look at your labels.
 Don’t assume that the person you got the recipe from knows what they are talking about.
-For example, I’ve seen plenty of “healthy” food blogs that call a recipe gluten free when it obviously (or not so) isn’t.
+For example, I’ve seen plenty of “healthy” food blogs that call a recipe gluten free when it obviously (or not so obviously) isn’t.

 4. Make sure you not only know what ingredients to use, but also be aware of cross-contamination during preparation.
 Depending on the severity, cross-contamination will produce the same results if you included the forbidden ingredient itself.
 For example, you don’t want to make a peanut-free dish for the play date right after your kid eats a peanut butter and jelly sandwich.